Lebowski89/blog/content/playbook.md

 ```

-With the two primary conditionals being the hostname to run-on and tags to include:
+With the two primary conditionals being hostnames and tags:

 ***